matematiflo/CompAssistedMath2024/README.md

 elan toolchain install stable
 ```

-This will download and intall Lean on your computer.
+This will download and install Lean on your computer.
 You can check that Lean has been installed using the following command.

 ```script
 elan toolchain list